revel/revel.github.io/manual/routing.md

 * you have a couple similar actions
 * you have actions that do the same thing, but operate in different modes
 * you have actions that do the same thing, but operate on different data types

+## Routing Modules

+Modules which contain routes can be imported into your application in two ways:

+First method: Importing routes as-is using the following in your `routes` file:

+    # This is your routes file
+	module:mymodule

+	# Your other routes
+	GET     /        Application.Index
+	GET     /bar     Application.Bar

+Second method: Importing the routes under a prefixed path:

+	# This is your routes file
+	*       /foo     module:mymodule # Must be defined with asterisk for the method

+	# Your other routes
+	GET     /        Application.Index
+	GET     /bar     Application.Bar

+Assuming `mymodule` has a `routes` file containing:

+	GET      /gopher        MyModule.FetchGopher
+	POST     /gopher/add    MyModule.AddGopher

+Then in the first example, the routes would be imported into your application with the URL patterns `/gopher` and `/gopher/add`.
+In the second example, the routes would be imported with the URL patterns `/foo/gopher` and `/foo/gopher/add`.

 ## Auto Routing